Major159/rpg_rules/README.md

   1. location
   1. the name of the dungeon master (and her substitute, if available)
   1. name of the ongoing campaign
   1. A vote for the day of the game, as this seems the most problematic part.
-The voting options must contain the proposed day as well, and the person who does the declaration must vote right after the declaratio is done.
+The voting options must contain the originally proposed day as well, and the person who does the declaration must vote right after the declaration is done
 1. Each member must vote on the day of the game.
 If someone does not vote for anything *before the start of the game session*, she is considered unavailable.

 ## Absence